seucra/BTech/README.md

-# BTech
-Personal Programming Portfolio / Archive.
+# Personal Programming Portfolio / Archive.
 A collection of my projects.
+---
+Through my Bachelor of Technology in Course Computer Science.